Is Phuket Good for Property Investment? Honest 2026 Analysis

 2. Legal Freehold Ownership for Foreigners

-Foreign nationals can own a condominium unit freehold under the Thai Condominium Act, provided the building’s foreign quota (49% of total units) has not been exceeded.
-This is genuine, title-deed ownership — not a lease, not a nominee structure.
+Foreign nationals can own a condominium unit freehold under the Thai Condominium Act, provided the building’s foreign quota (49% of total floor area) has not been exceeded.
+This is genuine, title-deed ownership, not a lease, not a nominee structure.
 The process is well-established and investor-friendly.

 For villas and landed property, foreigners typically use long-term leasehold (30+30+30 years) or purchase through a Thai company.
 Both structures are widely used and, when set up correctly with proper legal documentation, are stable and secure.